 A UK Marriage Visa is granted for the first 30 months.
 Providing you don’t break the conditions of your visa or commit any immigration crimes, you will be eligible to apply again for another 30 months.

-Once you have accumulated five years’ residency in the UK on a Marriage Visa, you may be able to switch your visa-type.
+Once you have accumulated five years’ residency in the UK on a Marriage Visa, you may be able to switch your visa type.
 You may be eligible for Indefinite Leave to Remain or even British Citizenship depending on your circumstances.

 Your UK Marriage Visa could take up to 3 months.
-If the Home Office experience a certain high volume of applications at one time, it could take longer.
+If the Home Office experiences a certain high volume of applications at one time, it could take longer.
 If there are complications or issues with your application then the processing times could also be affected.
 The Home Office could extend the process for 24 weeks.

 To speed up the process, you could apply for a premium service through one of our qualified immigration lawyers.

 Certain individuals will not need to meet the mandatory financial requirements.
 For example, those on the following benefits may make exceptions:

 - Severe Disablement Allowance

 - Industrial Injuries Disablement Benefit

 - Carer’s Allowance

 - Personal Independence Payment